uga-libraries/aip-aptrust/README.md

    * Validates the bag.

-   * Verifies the bag meets APTrust requirements:
+   * Verifies the bag meets APTrust requirements.
+If they don't, this is included in the AIP transformation log.
+Additionally, separately logs are made for each AIP listing the file or directory names outside the character limit or impermissible characters.
       * The entire bag must be under 5 TB.
       * No file or directory name can be 0 characters or exceed 255 characters.
       * No file or directory name can start with a dash or include a newline, carriage return, tab, vertical tab, or ascii bell.